mongoq/fpga_jtag_over_wlan/win32/README.md

 --> To flash just run openocd.exe (specify your own .svf file in openocd.cfg) <--

 **Works !!!** (only these files needed ...)

+---

+TODO: How to convert sof to svf !!??!